-Council’s Small Business Liaison Officers maintain a register of interested emerging businesses to assist property owners in finding a suitable temporary tenant.
+Council’s Business Liaison Officers maintain a register of interested emerging businesses to assist property owners in finding a suitable temporary tenant.

-When property owners with vacant properties contact Council for assistance, our Small Business Liaison Officers will use the register to suggest temporary tenants that may meet the property owner’s needs.
+When property owners with vacant properties contact Council for assistance, our Business Liaison Officers will use the register to suggest temporary tenants that may meet the property owner’s needs.

 Council recommends that the property owner enters into an occupancy licence, which may be guided by Council’s sample pop-up occupancy licence clauses.
 Those clauses suggest a 30-day term and tenant charges limited to cover utilities and outgoings.
 Council is not party to any occupancy licence.

 You should be aware that tenancies are not free to use.
 There are insurances and other potential costs to consider.

 Emerging businesses that enter into an occupancy licence agreement with a property owner as a result of registering interest in Council’s Suburban Shopfront Activation program may be eligible to apply for a Suburban Shopfront Activation Grant to support occupancy costs, such as insurances, temporary fit-out, lease costs or marketing the space.

 Council’s Business Liaison Officers will provide ongoing support and assistance to temporary tenants participating in Council’s Suburban Shopfront Activation program.

 Register your interest by completing the registration of interest for pop-up space online form.

 Brisbane City Council provides no warranty regarding the suitability, accuracy, reliability, fitness for purpose, effectiveness, benefits of or outcomes from any content, products, information or materials provided through these webpages, forms and related documents in support of the Suburban Shopfront Activation Initiative.
 Participants use and rely upon the content, products, information and documents at their own risk.